 In April 2020, LifeSpire received loan proceeds in the amount of \$7,304,656 to fund payroll, rent, utilities, and interest on mortgages and existing debt through the Paycheck Protection Program (the PPP Loan).
 The PPP loan may be forgiven by the U.S. Small Business Administration (SBA) subject to certain performance barriers, as outlined in the loan agreement and the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Therefore, LifeSpire has classified this loan as a conditional contribution for accounting purposes as of December 31, 2020.
 In 2021, the SBA granted forgiveness on the entire PPP Loan.
-This forgiveness of the PPP Loan is shown as Contribution Revenue - Paycheck Protection Program Loan Forgiveness in the accompanying consolidated statements of operations and changes in net assets (deficit).
+This forgiveness of the PPP Loan was shown as Contribution Revenue - Paycheck Protection Program Loan Forgiveness in the accompanying consolidated statements of operations and changes in net assets (deficit) in 2021.
 Forgiveness is subject to review by the SBA for 6 years.